-The Critical Studies Program is part of a substantial curriculum in the humanities and sciences, based on the belief that the visual arts are guided as much by the mind as by the hand.
+The Critical Studies program, chaired by Julian Carter, is part of a substantial curriculum in the humanities and sciences, based on the belief that the visual arts are guided as much by the mind as by the hand.

 Artists, designers, and architects work in the context of a larger culture that is shaped by literature, history, philosophy, politics, economics, and technology, and CCA stresses the importance of a liberal arts education for understanding this context.